Soccer in the United States

-The first women's professional soccer league in the U.S. formed after the success of the 1999 Women's World Cup.
+The first women's professional soccer league in the United States was formed by Tracey Higgins after the success of the 1999 Women's World Cup.
 The Women's United Soccer Association (WUSA) ran from 2001 to 2003 and featured many of the World Cup stars, including Mia Hamm, Michelle Akers and Brandi Chastain.
 Its successor Women's Professional Soccer (WPS) ran from 2009 to 2012.
 Currently, the National Women's Soccer League (NWSL) is the top professional league in the country; it was formed in 2012 with play starting in 2013.
 The NWSL season runs from spring to early fall (typically April – October).

-U.S. soccer fans follow the U.S. national teams in international competition.
-The 2015 FIFA Women's World Cup Final drew a record 26.7 million viewers, greater than final games of the 2014 World Series or the 2015 NBA Finals, and the 2010 Men's World Cup final drew 26.5 million viewers.
-The women's national team has won four Women's World Cup titles and four gold medals at the Summer Olympics and the men's national team played in every World Cup from 1990 to 2014 and returned to the World Cup in 2022.
+American soccer fans follow the American national teams in international competition.
+The 2015 FIFA Women's World Cup final drew a record 26.7 million viewers, greater than the final games of the 2014 World Series or the 2015 NBA Finals, and the 2010 Men's World Cup final drew 26.5 million viewers.
+The women's national team has won four Women's World Cup titles and five gold medals at the Summer Olympics and the men's national team played in every World Cup from 1990 to 2014 and returned to the World Cup in 2022.